 Back at the Berlin Club

-On a sad note, after going down to Spring Street recently to take some additional photos of the Berlin Club, I discovered what appeared to be preparations to tear the building down.
+On a sad note, after going downtown recently to take some additional photos of the Berlin Club, I discovered what appeared to be preparations to tear the building down.
 It was surrounded with construction boards and part of the first floor was missing.
 After returning home, I did some research and found that permits were filed in 2019 to build a six-story mixed-use building on that lot.
 So unfortunately, it looks like the Berlin Club will be no more.

 It’s kind of fitting that Disney is helping destroy this part of Tribeca, since New York City is slowing becoming a corporate amusement park.